hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/queries/2-create-query.md

 `%graphql` is a GraphQL primitive from graphql-ppx.
 In addition to creating a query that you can pass to the client, it will also generate the types of the data that we get back from the GraphQL server.

-We created a separate module for this query to reuse this query in multiple places.
+We created a separate module for this query to reuse it in multiple places.

 We can intergate the GraphQL query in a React component as follows